ARACELI MARIGOLD LIQUEUR

 Each year around El Día de Los Muertos— celebrated November 1st & 2nd traditionally – the sky over the Mexican mountain village of Angangueo becomes a flurry of orange, but it’s no swirl of bright autumn leaves.

-Follow our journey on Instagram!
+Follow our journey!